Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 Caution: Can be cold, distant, or overly corporate, lacking warmth or friendliness.

-Purple Color Psychology
+Purple Color Psychology for Branding

 A blend of the calmness of blue and the passion of red, purple symbolizes luxury, imagination, and wisdom.
 It also evokes power, high-class, and a mystery.

-Used By: Cadbury, Twitch, Viber, SyFy, Yahoo.
+Used By: Cadbury, Twitch, Viber, SyFy, and Yahoo.

 Ideal For: Luxury, wellness, education, tech, and artistic brands.